-I have put together some frequently asked questions, such as the gear I use, whether it's expensive to eat vegan, and how I started my blog.
-If you have a question that you don't see here, feel free to get in touch!
+I have put together some frequently asked questions, such as the gear I use, whether it's expensive to eat vegan, whether I accept guest posts or advertising, food photography resources, and how I started my blog.

 Please note that this post contains affiliate links.
-I only link to products and services that I highly recommend, personally use and trust.
+I only link to products and services that I highly recommend, personally use, and trust.
 There is no additional cost to you if you purchase something through one of these links.
-Please let me know if you have any questions about anything mentioned below.

 - Where are you located?

 - Is it expensive to eat vegan?